 Trigger Control During Follow-Up Shots

-Maintaining trigger control during follow-up shots is critical.
+Maintaining control during follow-up shots is critical.
 Reset the trigger smoothly and be ready to fire again without losing alignment or grip.

-What Is the Importance of Trigger Reset in Maintaining Accuracy?
+The Importance of Trigger Reset

 Recognizing and correcting common mistakes is vital for improving trigger control.